Follow us

 An ad for soap

 Newsflash!
 This soap won’t just clean you, but it will get rid of any body odor too.
-We also see other benefits we didn’t know we need, including natural ingredients and exfoliating oatmeal.
+We also see other benefits we didn’t know we needed, including natural ingredients and exfoliating oatmeal.

 This strategy isn’t new.
 Many years ago, Avis was second in the market share of their industry.
 Marketing 101 would have advised them to ignore their market share and act like the leader.
 But instead, Avis did this: